 NVIDIA Nemotron 3 Ultra With 550B parameters Just Released

 On June 4, 2026, NVIDIA released Nemotron 3 Ultra, a fully open 550 billion parameter reasoning model built specifically for long running agents.
 According to benchmark platform Artificial Analysis, it is now the most capable open model to come out of a US lab, scoring 48 on the Artificial Analysis Intelligence Index.
 That puts it well ahead of every other open American model and lands it in what Artificial Analysis calls the most attractive quadrant on its chart, combining high intelligence with fast output speed.
 Microsoft entered the in-house model race days earlier with its MAI lineup at Build.
-What makes Nemotron 3 Ultra different is the design goal.
-NVIDIA […]
+Nemotron 3 Ultra is a flagship example of open source AI […]